Gerald-hub123/gteqportfolio/README.md

 # gteqportfolio
-this is my fast draft for  gteq solutions portfolio
+this is my first draft for  gteq solutions portfolio